-Letter grades are given with numerical equivalents as follows. $A + = 4.3\overline{3}$ $B + = 3.3\overline{3}$ $C + = 2.3\overline{3}$ D = 1.0 A = 4.0 B = 3.0 C = 2.0 F = 0 $A - = 3.6\overline{6}$ $B - = 2.6\overline{6}$ $C - = 1.6\overline{6}$ Credit toward the J.D. degree is given for all grades between D and A+ (inclusive).
+Letter grades are given with numerical equivalents as follows.

+A + = 4.33 B + = 3.33 C+ = 2.33 D = 1.0

+A = 4.0 B = 3.0 C = 2.0 F = 0

+A -=3.66 B - = 2.66 C - = 1.66

+Credit toward the J.D. degree is given for all grades between D and A+ (inclusive).
 A J.D. candidate who receives a grade of F or No Credit (NC) in a required course must retake that course from the same or a different instructor.
 Any student who retakes a required course and receives a grade of F or NC will be excluded from further study and may not graduate unless the student petitions for and receives the permission of the Academic Scholarship Committee.
 A J.D. candidate who receives a grade of F or NC in a non-required course may retake the course once, from the same or a different instructor.
 All failing and NC grades remain on the record.
 The cumulative average of a student includes all grades earned in courses evaluated on a letter-grade basis and taken at the Law School while a candidate for the degree.

-The majority of courses are graded on a letter-grade basis, but for some courses, primarily those that are clinical or skills-oriented, the grade of Credit (CR) or No Credit (NC) is given or the following grading scale is used: Honors (H), Pass (P), Low Pass (LP), and No Credit (NC).
+The majority of courses are graded on a letter-grade basis, but for some courses (primarily those that are clinical or skills-oriented), the grade of Credit (CR) or No Credit (NC) is given or the following grading scale is used: Honors (H), Pass (P), Low Pass (LP), and No Credit (NC).

 For Honors, a student must do work of excellent quality, and no more than 25 percent of the class may earn this grade.
-For courses graded on a Credit/No Credit (CR/NC) or Honors, Pass, Low Pass, or No Credit (HP/LP/NC) basis, NC is given for work that would receive a grade below C- were evaluation to be made using the letter grade scale.
+For courses graded on a Credit/No Credit (CR/NC) or Honors, Pass, Low Pass, or No Credit (H/P/LP/NC) basis, NC is given for work that would receive a grade below C-were evaluation to be made using the letter grade scale.

-A student who has been excused from taking a regularly scheduled examination or has been granted an extension of the deadline for a research paper is given the grade of I, Incomplete.
+A student who has been excused from taking a regularly scheduled examination or has been granted an extension of the deadline for a research paper may be given the grade of I, Incomplete.
 (See Failure to Take an Examination, and Deadlines for Courses Graded on the Basis of Methods of Evaluation Other than In-Class Examinations, below.)